Auth¶

 It is most useful when you need to create automatic replacements for destination numbers or CLI, so a number is formatted in the appropriate E164 format.

-3. Current: Enter the prefix for the destination number, or the CLI.
+- Current: Enter the prefix for the destination number, or the CLI.
+You also have the option to generate a regular expression using

-5. Use the Testing Input field to verify if the replacement is working as expected.
+field to verify if the replacement is working as expected. - Click

 Example: International calls coming in with a + should be replaced with a specific country code.